-Any dog lover knows that panting is a typical doggie behavior.
-But you may wonder why it occurs, or whether your pet's panting is excessive or unusual.
+Panting is a typical doggie behavior, but you may wonder why it occurs, or whether your pet's panting is excessive or unusual.
 Researchers have looked at dog panting to determine its causes; what they discovered may surprise you.

-Moderate to rapid open-mouthed respiration is a normal dog behavior that lowers body temperature and also gets oxygen into the puppy's bloodstream.
-The panting dog breathes with his mouth open and tongue somewhat protruding.
+Moderate to rapid open-mouthed respiration is a normal dog and puppy behavior that lowers body temperature and also gets oxygen into the dog's bloodstream.
+The panting dog breathes with its mouth open and tongue somewhat protruding.

 Panting should not be confused with labored breathing.
 Labored breathing is characterized by strained respiration and may be accompanied by sounds of distress like crying or whining, or whistles from the nostrils or windpipe due to blockage.

 Your dog or puppy may be panting for one of these five reasons.

 Even if they are not overheating, dogs will pant from exercise.
 It's much like the way humans breathe heavily when doing aerobic exercise.
 However, panting is also the primary way for dogs to cool themselves off because they don't sweat the way humans do.
 Though dogs do sweat a little bit from their paw pads, this cannot sufficiently cool them off.
 Instead, dogs cool themselves through their mouths.

 Panting allows dogs to release heat and exchange it for cooler air.
 As you may imagine, this is not a very efficient process.
 It's even less efficient for short-faced dogs (like bulldogs or pugs).
 That's why dogs start to pant even when they get even a little bit warm.
 The hotter a dog becomes, the more intense the panting becomes.
 Sometimes, heavy panting is accompanied by drooling and redness of the tongue and gums.